katrinafyi/tree-sitter-boogie/README.md

 You can view [a railroad diagram for Boogie's EBNF grammar](https://katrinafyi.github.io/tree-sitter-boogie/rr/).

 The railroad diagram is generated from the initial EBNF, so it is an accurate representation of the official BoogiePL.atg.
-However, Tree-sitter grammar may differ slightly because of the applied patches.
+However, the Tree-sitter grammar may differ slightly because of the applied patches.

 <a href="https://katrinafyi.github.io/tree-sitter-boogie/rr/">